adcar/canban-docs/contents/docs/canban/low-level.md

 ### React Components

+#### App

+This is hit of the project.
+It will decide whether or not to render `Board` based on whether the user is authenticated or not.
+Will call [authenticate](#authenticate) to gain an access token which is used for every API request.

 #### Board

 The `Board` component utilizes a library called `react-kanban` to create a Kanban board. `Board` creates an `initialBoard`